10 Awesome Team Outing Ideas in Seattle

 For groups larger than 26, you’ll need to rent two courts for a minimum of two hours each.
 They also offer virtual reality games, an on-site restaurant, and buffet options for groups of 15 or more.

-4. Hot Stove Society
+4. Cook up something great with Hot Stove Society

 Hot Stove Society is a cooking competition with a twist.
 Operated by Tom Douglas Restaurants in the Hotel Andra, this team-building experience starts with a how-to lesson and then sets your team loose on the stove.
 You can choose from menus featuring dumplings, pizza, pasta, and more.
 With room for 32 people, your whole team can take part in the cooking experience and then share the meal together.
+You can even stick around for after-dinner drinks at the Hot Stove Society Bar.

-5. Seattle Makers
+5. Sharpen your skills with time at Seattle Makers

-Seattle Makers is a makerspace in South Lake Union that offers virtual workshops for a variety of skill sets, from 3D printing to laser cutting.
+Seattle Makers is a makerspace in South Lake Union that offers workshops for a variety of skill sets, from 3D printing to laser cutting.
 Keep in mind their team building virtual classes are only for groups of 15 or less, so best for smaller companies or departments.
 Your team can learn to create a 3D-printed flashlight, custom tumblers, or collaborative artwork.

 Team workshops are an affordable price per person, and you’ll also have the option to choose which charitable initiative you want to “give back” to.
 Seattle Makers donates a portion of their proceeds to non-profits like Art with Heart and Native Girls Code.

-6. Roam Consulting
+6. Enjoy a one-of-a-kind experience with Roam Consulting

 Roam Consulting is one of the most exciting team outing ideas in Seattle.
 Your team will work with horses to learn communication skills, including how to “align your intent with body language” and “discover how your nonverbal messages influence the way others perceive you as a leader.”